rmatejka-sw/SolarWinds.Tools.Orion.AlertDataGenerator/SolarWinds.Tools.ModelGenerators/api/WorkloadSegment.WorkloadSegment(string).md

 Description of the segment having the following format:
 TotalIntervals@Rate
 For example, 5@0.5 describes a segment that is 5 intervals long
-and increases at a rate of 0.5 percent per interval/
+and increases at a rate of 0.5 percent per interval.
+Alternately, an absolute ending worklevel can be given using the syntax
+TotalIntervals>WorkLevel

 ```csharp
 public WorkloadSegment(string definition);